seize-the-dave/get-kanban-simulation/README.md

 - Which cards to expedite
 - How to assign dice to cards
 - The order in which to pull cards from the backlog
+- Optional events (such as sending Ted on training)

 The `BoardRunner` class is the starting point for changing policies.